Cost of LPN Programs & Schools

 FAFSA stands for Free Application for Federal Student Aid; this form is the largest single source of financial aid available for students.
 Because LPN school can be expensive, student aid is often helpful.
 Read here to learn about the real cost of LPN school.
 As the name implies, this application is free to complete and submit.
 Once submitted, the student will soon know what types of student aid are available to them and how much is available.
 FAFSA unlocks student aid such as federal grants, loans, and work-study programs.
 In addition, many state and local agencies or entities can use FAFSA data to determine eligibility for other types of state and local student aid.
 The FAFSA is good for one school year; a new one must be completed each year you wish to receive federal student aid.
 Keep this in mind when planning how you will pay for LPN school.
 There are three options available for filing a FAFSA.

-Filing a FAFSA online is the fastest and easiest way to obtain student aid for LPN school, with a 3 to 5-day processing timeline.
+Filing a FAFSA online is the fastest and easiest way to obtain student aid for LPN school.
+The processing timeline is typically 3 to 5 days.
 Paper applications are processed within 7 to 10 days.
 Be sure to submit your FAFSA on time!

 Requirements for Federal Student Aid

-There are certain basic requirements that should be fulfilled before completing a FAFSA.
+Certain basic requirements should be fulfilled before completing a FAFSA.
 Below are the eligibility requirements for federal student aid:

 • Be a citizen of the United States or be an eligible non-citizen